-- 4. If the drive is the last device on the fieldbus line, set the bus termination.
+4. If the drive is the last device on the fieldbus line, set the bus termination.
 Set the bus termination for the first and the last device of the fieldbus line.
-It is recommended that the first device on the fieldbus is the master device. - Find the DIP switches on the left side of the control unit of the drive.
+It is recommended that the first device on the fieldbus is the master device.

+- b.
 Set the DIP switch of the RS485 bus termination to the ON position.